MOstafaZaRiaa/todo/README.md

 That is a complete TODO APP.
-we show you how you can create a nice clean architecture and clean design for your e-commerce app that can run both Android and iOS devices because it builds with flutter.
+we show you how you can create a nice clean architecture and clean design for your Todo app that can run both Android and iOS devices because it builds with flutter.

 - [To Download - Click Here](https://www.mediafire.com/file/bb2nso8lgammk1w/app-release.apk/file)